Seeed-Studio/wiki-documents/docs/Seeeduino_v4.2.md

 You'll need to select the entry in the **Tools > Board** menu that corresponds to your Arduino.Select the **Seeeduino v4.2**.

 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/SeeeduinoV4/master/images/select_board.png)

+If you can not find the Seeeduino v4.2, please check [How to Add Seeed boards to Arduino IDE](http://wiki.seeedstudio.com/Seeed_Arduino_Boards/)

 **Step 5.
 Select your serial port.**